Ethiopian–Somali conflict: Somali Rebellion

 During June 1982, 15,000 Ethiopian army troops and thousands of Somali Salvation Democratic Front (SSDF) rebels invaded Somalia across the border in the Hiran and Mudug region.
 The SSDF possessed little autonomy over Ethiopian security forces, as it was 'created, organized, trained and financed by Ethiopia'.
 These rebels were directly integrated into much larger Ethiopian army units.
 The Ethiopian army intended to us the SSDF to overthrow Barre and install a friendly regime, but the conflict devolved into a military stalemate around the border towns.
 The invasion ultimately played to the advantage of Somali President Siad Barre, whose regime saw a surge in domestic support.
 The Ethiopians began using the SSDF to help hunt down WSLF fighters.

 By 1982 the northern Somali National Movement (SNM) transferred their headquarters to Ethiopia, as both Somalia and Ethiopia at the time offered safe havens of operation for resistance groups against each other.
 From there the SNM launched a guerrilla war against the Barre regime through hit and run operations on army positions before returning to Ethiopia.
 According to Rebecca Richards, a systematic state violence that followed was linked to the Barre government's belief that the SNM attacks were receiving assistance from the Ethiopian government.
 Based out of Ethiopian territory, elements of the United Somali Congress (USC) led the final military campaign the toppled Barre's government with the support of Mengistu.
 Ultimately the rebellion escalated into the full scale Somali Civil War in 1991 as opposition groups, supported by Ethiopia, proliferated.

 Ethiopian intervention in Somali Civil War (1996–2006)

 The first incursion by Ethiopian troops after the fall of the central Somali government took place in August 1996.

+Some Ethiopian troops joined the fighting against Islamists in Puntland during the 1990s.
 In March 1999, Ethiopian troops reportedly raided the Somali border town of Balanballe in pursuit of members of the al-Ittihad al-Islamiya group which had been fighting to unite Ethiopia's eastern Ogaden region with Somalia.
+In June 1999, Ethiopian troops supported a Rahanweyne Resistance Army attack on Baidoa with air power and artillery.